 Where and How to Plant Camassia

-Ideally plant Camassia in a sheltered spot, into moist, well drained soil, in sun or partial shade.
+For the best results, pant Camassia in a sheltered spot, into moist, well drained soil, in sun or partial shade.
 Camassia will tolerate some wet, but not boggy conditions.
 Even though Camassia prefers damp conditions, because Camassia is a tough plant, they will usually survive a degree of summer drought.
-Camassia can be grown in sun or partial shade and are pest free.
+Grow Camassia in sun or partial shade; they are pest-free.

-Camassia are tolerant of all soil types and will grow in Chalk, Loam, Sand and soil which is Acid, Alkaline, or Neutral.
+Camassia is tolerant of all soil types and will grow in Chalk, Loam, Sand and soil which is Acid, Alkaline, or Neutral.

-Categorised as hardy H4, which is hardy in most of the UK -10-5, Camassia benefit from winter protection by a covering of mulch, at least for the first year to get them established and annually in colder areas or exposed areas.
+Categorised as hardy H4, which is hardy in most of the UK -10-5, Camassia benefit from winter protection by a covering of mulch, at least for the first year to get them established and annually in colder areas or exposed areas, (although the Camassia in the images were growing at RHS Harlow Carr, which is Yorkshire so quite a cold area.)

 Plant Camassia bulbs in the autumn, at least 10cms deep (4") which is about 3 times the bulb's depth, and a similar distance apart into well-drained soil which does not become waterlogged.
 Water well after planting.
 They need no attention or maintenance after planting and are trouble free.